 When I started The 99 Cent Chef five years ago food blogs with videos were just beginning to appear on the internet.
 Noticing how easy it was to upload videos, I decided to start my food blog.
 I've always followed television cooking shows: from The French Chef with Julia Child (I watched as a teenager,) to the unveiling of the Food Network.
 What I noticed lacking where tasty recipes cheap enough for anyone to make, presented with a bit of wit.

 This Grinchy Chef does not live for recipes alone, heck that's no fun.
-I like to mix it up, so my blog delves into many food related themes.
+I like to mix it up, so I delve into many food related themes - my blog is a variety show for foodies.
 If you look on the right side of this blog and scroll down just a little bit, you'll see different groups of videos that are just a click away, including: Recipes, Comedy, Restaurant Reviews and Documentaries.
 Or you can go to YouTube and subscribe here to see all my videos.

 My nephew Chef Zakk